TomKellyGenetics/leiden/README.md

 pbmc_small@meta.data$ident <- as.factor(partition)
 ```

-Suerat objects contain an SNN graph that can be passed directly to the igraph method.
+Seurat objects contain an SNN graph that can be passed directly to the igraph method.
 For example

 ```R
 library("Seurat")